 Zn deficiency also affects the normal functioning of the hypothalamus-pituitary-gonadal axis, lowers the function of the luteinizing hormone receptor, and lessens steroid synthesis.
 HPG axis is the principal hormonal network of the body regulating testosterone production.
 Moreover, Zn reduces the harmful consequences of heat stress, heavy metals, and fluoride.

 Zn supports proper thyroid functioning by producing thyroid-releasing hormones in the brain.
 That can also affect testosterone levels.

-Later (2007) Mehmet Kilic got similar results on sedentary males after exhaustion bicycle exercise.
+Later (2007), Mehmet Kilic got similar results on sedentary males after exhaustion bicycle exercise.
 The Zn supplementation dosage and its duration were as in the previous study.
-The results showed that supplementation of a physiologic dose of zinc can be beneficial to performance both in athletes and sedentary individuals.
-Improvements in free-testosterone levels in both studies may indicate to the inhibition effect of Zn on sex-hormone-binding globulin.
+The results showed that supplementing a physiologic dose of zinc can benefit performance in athletes and sedentary individuals.
+Improvements in free-testosterone levels in both studies may indicate the inhibition effect of Zn on sex hormone-binding globulin.

-The evidence presented above leaves no doubt that Zn does increase testosterone levels at least in those who are deficient in Zn.
-Zn supplementation proved to boost testosterone levels both in young and elderly men depleted in Zn, alleviates hormonal imbalances associated with exhausting workouts both in professional athletes and sedentary people, and maybe an efficient strategy to treat infertility of hormonal etiology.
+The evidence presented above shows no doubt that Zn does increase testosterone levels, at least in those deficient in Zn.
+Zn supplementation proved to boost testosterone levels in young and elderly men depleted in Zn, alleviates hormonal imbalances associated with exhausting workouts in both professional athletes and sedentary people, and may be an efficient strategy to treat infertility of hormonal etiology.